oils-for-unix/oils/doc/regex-manual.md

     !ATOMIC( d+ )

-Since they all being with `!`, You can visually audit your code for potential performance problems.
+Since they all begin with `!`, You can visually audit your code for potential performance problems.

 ### Outside the Expression language